 How does short-term insurance work?

 The great thing about taking out a temporary policy is that you can set the length of time you need to be covered for.
-If it’s 30 days, that’s fine.
-But it can actually be as little as an hour.
+Jaunt offers flexible cover for up to 28 days.
 It’s completely flexible.
 Which means you can tailor your cover to meet your needs and your budget.

 With short-term car insurance, you will have comprehensive cover, so in the unlikely event you have an accident, you have the kind of peace of mind you just can’t get from third-party insurance.
 The owner of the car is able to rest easy as well, as any claim on a Jaunt policy will not affect their no claims discount..